-Priority axis 2 - Nature and culture
+Priority axis 1 - Nature and culture

 The Hungarian-Slovak border region has a rich biodiversity, well-preserved ecosystems, close to border or cross-border protected areas and areas deserving protection, significant drinking water reservoirs, rivers and lakes crossing the border and villages and cities rich in historic past and built heritage.
 This unique natural and cultural heritage offers a huge potential for developing local economies, but also raises the importance of conservation and in that respect the liability of local population and stakeholders in different sectors.
 It is therefore important on the priority level and also from the allocation point of view to support such actions and operations, which enable joint protection, development and touristic utilization of the border regions common natural and cultural heritage including joint water management and disaster avoidance and creating conditions for the renewal of the cultural and architectural heritage and the development of cross-border tourism products and services and to support this wide variety of actions with a sufficient allocation.
+Based on previous interest and the wide variety of actions supported by PA 1 the total allocation of this priority axis is the biggest within the program capping at 42% of the total allocation.

-Priority axis 3 - Enhancing cross-border mobility
+Priority axis 2 - Enhancing cross-border mobility

-The development of a higher level of territorial, economic and social cohesion needs the improvement of accessibility within the region (cross-border infrastructure and capacities of public transport and transport of goods).
+The development of a higher level of territorial, economic and social cohesion requires the improvement of accessibility within the region (cross-border infrastructure and capacities of public transport and transport of goods).
 The thematic objective No 7 aims mainly at enhancing the internal connectivity of the European Union as a unique and integrated economic space.
 Consequently, the focus of the programme is set on the activities related to the development of TEN-T infrastructure.
 These activities exceed the framework of the ETC CBC programmes.
 As the TEN-T network will be reviewed in 2023, the programme region should be prepared for the opportunity of potential enlargement of the core network.
-However, the number of relevant activities and beneficiaries is really low and it does not make necessary and rational to allocate financial resources for this purpose within an independent priority axis.
-Thus, the activities related to the revision of the present TEN-T network should be realized within the framework of institutional cooperation (PA 5).